ngs-doo/json-benchmark/README.md

 ###Conclusions

 * JVM seems to always be faster after optimization kicks-in.
-* Newtonsoft.Json is comparable with Jackson on features, but not in speed (at least relative to baked in serialization which can be considered baseline).
+* Newtonsoft.Json is comparable with Jackson on features and almost in speed (at least relative to baked in serialization which can be considered baseline).
-* Baked in serialization is not a replacement for generic JSON libraries (think of it as schema based serialization, not attribute based one).
+* Baked in serialization is not a replacement for generic JSON libraries (think of it as schema based serialization, not attribute based one), but it's several times faster than other serialization libraries.
 * One test focuses on sparse objects to show difference between excluding default parameters from JSON.
 It doesn't seem to be worth it - at least to differences gained in other ways.
 * Non UTC DateTime can cause really slow serialization on .NET
 * Mono has **slowspots** - really unoptimized parts of it.